jgr3go/angular-contextual-date/README.md

 ```javascript
 contextualDateService.config.fullDateFormats.today = "h:mm a";
 ```
-This format will be applied to dates up to 24 hours prior.
+This format will be applied to dates up to one day prior.

 #### `fullDateFormats.thisMonth`
 Default: `"MMM d 'at' h:mm a"`